If only we could all have housekeepers. Think about it – we would go to work and when we come home, your house is perfectly clean.

 Maintenance is Key

 The more often you clean, the less you will have to do at a time.
-For example, if you have an hour or two you can set aside per week to clean house, dust, vacuum, take out the trash and so forth, you’ll find the state of your home stays pretty clean.
+For example, if you have an hour or two you can set aside per week to clean the house, dust, vacuum, take out the trash, and so forth, you’ll find the state of your home stays pretty clean.
 Putting things after you use them helps keep clutter down throughout the week as well.
+You can learn about the benefits of using hygienic methods for indoor cleanliness, on this website: http://www.decoratingparty.com

 We all lead busy lives, and sometimes it doesn’t always feel feasible to set aside that time per week to tidy up.
 However, that hour or two is less than you think.
 If you spread the work out week by week, day by day, you will be doing less work over a longer period of time.
 A scrub here, a brush there is all you may end up needing to keep your house looking great.